Wisconsin Board of Commissioners of Public Lands: Common School Fund

 The Common School Fund was created at statehood from the sale of the 16th section in each of Wisconsin's townships; this amounted to almost 1000000 acre.
 The U.S. Congress later added to the Common School Fund's principal by allocating an additional 500000 acre of common school lands.
 Most of the land grant was quickly sold in BCPL's early years, with only some 7000 acre remaining today.
 Along with the proceeds of land sales and trust land revenues, the state constitution also guarantees to the Common School Fund all fines, fees, and forfeitures collected by the counties for violations of the criminal laws, together with unclaimed and escheated property that accrues to the state.
-As a result of these sources, the Common School Fund has a market value of $1.22 billion as of June 31, 2021.
+As a result of these sources, the Common School Fund has a market value of over $1.4 billion as of November 2023.
 Income from the Common School Fund is annually apportioned by the Superintendent of Public Instruction and remitted to the Department of Administration for distribution to every school district as school library aid.
 These annual distributions are the only source of statewide aid for Wisconsin's public school libraries.